CodeSeoul/nodejs-course/lesson2/README.md

 ## How Node.js is Different from JavaScript?

-Let's talk a look at the main difference between Node.js and JavaScript.
+Let's take a look at the main difference between Node.js and JavaScript.

 Node'js and browser JavaScript differ when it comes to globals.

+![global][global.jpg]

 ### Node.js Global Objects